Home » Jurisdictions» Register Company in New Zealand

 Cost to setup New Zealand company

-- Once contacted, Tetra Consultants will send over a detailed proposal with exact breakdown of the fees for company incorporation, registered agent, registered address, nominee director services, annual renewal, corporate bank account opening and other corporate service provider services.
+• You can contact Tetra Consultants, and team will send over a detailed proposal with exact breakdown of the fees for company incorporation, registered agent, registered address, nominee director services, annual renewal, corporate bank account opening and other corporate service provider services.

 Latest business landscape in New Zealand in 2026